Pampas Grass: Growing Cortaderia Selloana In Gardens

 Named for its original home in the grassy plains of Pampas, Argentina, this tall ornamental grass was first introduced to Europe sometime between 1775-1862.
-It arrived in California in about 1848, going into commercial production shortly thereafter, and has become a common sight in coastal areas.
-In the 1940’s, it was even planted to help prevent erosion.
+It arrived in California in about 1848, going into commercial gardening shortly thereafter, and has become a common sight in coastal areas.
+In the 1940s, it was even planted to help prevent erosion.

 But if it’s not kept in check, this tall landscape grass is known to spread like wildfire – and may become a fire hazard itself.
-Here, you’ll find ways to manage your pampas grass plants, and to ensure that your plants flourish in garden beds or containers.
+Here, you’ll find ways to manage your pampas grass plants and ensure that your plants flourish in garden beds or containers.

 Pampas Grass Overview